-Area Department Courses History and Systems Proseminar in History & Philosophy (910) History and Systems of Psychology (EDPS 991) Affective Aspects of Behavior Development of Emotion and Emotion Regulation (921) Social Behavior Seminar: Emotion and Motivation (929) Biological Aspects of Behavior Proseminar in Physiological (904) Cognitive Aspects of Behavior Proseminar in Cognitive Psychology (907) Developmental Aspects of Behavior Lifespan Development (921) Lifespan Development (EDPS 991) Social Aspects of Behavior Proseminar in Social Psychology (906)
+Area Department Courses History and Systems Proseminar in History & Philosophy (910) OR History & Systems of Psychology (EDPS 991) Affective Aspects of Behavior Development of Emotion & Emotion Regulation (921) OR Social Behavior Seminar: Emotion & Motivation (928) Biological Aspects of Behavior Proseminar in Physiological (904) Cognitive Aspects of Behavior Proseminar in Cognitive Psychology (907) OR Psychology of Decision Making (961) OR Psychology of Learning (EDPS 966) Developmental Aspects of Behavior Lifespan Development (921) OR Lifespan Development (EDPS 988) Social Aspects of Behavior Proseminar in Social Psychology (906) OR Research Lit. in Personality & Social Dev.
+(EDPS 962) OR Applied Social Psychology (EDPS 991; being renumbered to EDPS 910)